Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: QMETTS algorithm

-where $\tau^{(\single)}$ is the integrated auto-correlation time for the single-shot approach.
-Notably, we can show that $\tau^{(\text{single})} < \tau^{(\text{multi})}$; the details are provided in App.~\ref{app:autocorr}.
-Intuitively, this occurs because the additional stochasticity from the shot noise helps to reduce the auto-correlation of the Markov chain samples more rapidly.
-Therefore, under the fixed $N_\est$,

-This inequality shows that, for a fixed total number of circuit executions, the single-shot strategy yields a smaller estimator variance under the same measurement budget.
-Furthermore, we can derive the following relation,

-where $\sigma_{\text{Gibbs}}^2$ is the variance of the observable under the Gibbs state.
-Thus, the total variance in our approach is proportional to the Gibbs variance, scaled by the factor $2\tau^{(\text{single})}/N_{\text{est}}$.
-Therefore, the single-shot strategy achieves the optimal scaling determined by the Gibbs variance while simultaneously reducing the auto-correlation time of the estimator.
-We adopt this single-shot strategy in the numerical simulations presented below.
-Note that the costs discussed here pertain only to the estimation of the expectation value; the cost of the projective measurements to obtain new collapse states is $N_\chain$ and the ITE might require an additional measurement cost in practice.

 In the subsequent section, we extend this approach to gauge theories.
-The above strategy works in ordinary quantum many-body systems~\cite{Chen:2024oao, Qian:2024xnr, Czajka:2021yll, Matsumoto:2024won}.
-In gauge theories, however, we need to preserve gauge-invariance.
+The above strategy works in generic quantum many-body systems~\cite{Chen:2024oao, Qian:2024xnr, Czajka:2021yll}.
+In gauge theories, however, we need to preserve gauge invariance.
 Starting from an initial state in physical space, the imaginary-time evolved states preserve gauge invariance due to $[H, G_n]=0$.
 Nevertheless, generic projective measurements do not respect the gauge constraints and may collapse a physical state into an unphysical one.
-In the next section, we propose novel measurement bases maintaining gauge symmetries while satisfying Eq. (\ref{eq:MUB}) within the physical sector.
+In the next section, we propose novel measurement bases preserving gauge symmetries while satisfying Eq. (\ref{eq:MUB}) within the physical sector.